Sorix/CloudCore/README.md

 * Available on iOS and iPadOS (watchOS and tvOS haven't been tested)
 * Sharing can be extended to your NSManagedObject classes, and native SharingUI is implemented
 * Maskable Attributes allows you to control which attributes are ignored during upload and/or download.
+* Cacheable Assets are uploaded automatically and downloaded on-demand, using long-lived operations separate from sync operations.

 #### CloudCore vs NSPersistentCloudKitContainer?